devYahia/devYahia/README.md

 - **Backend Development** (Node.js, Database Design, API Development)
 - **DevOps Basics** (VPS Management, Docker, System Administration)

-## 🌟 What Drives Me
+## 💭 What Drives Me

-> "Building efficient, scalable systems that solve real-world problems while continuously learning and adapting to new technologies."
+> *"Building robust backend systems that can scale and perform under pressure is both an art and a science.
+I'm passionate about creating infrastructure that powers seamless user experiences while handling complex business logic behind the scenes."*

-I believe in the power of **clean code**, **robust architecture**, and **continuous learning**.
-My journey from cybersecurity fundamentals to backend development has given me a unique perspective on building secure and efficient systems.
+I believe in the power of **well-architected backend systems** and **performance optimization** to create exceptional user experiences.
+Whether it's designing database schemas that can handle millions of transactions or building middleware that ensures security and reliability, I'm driven by the challenge of creating systems that are both powerful and elegant.

 ## 📫 Let's Connect!